Previous

 • Methodology | Implementation

-After the official kickoff, I start to execute the penetration test.
-For example, in an internal whitebox penetration test, I first gather information about possible vulnerabilities and misconfigurations (internal discovery) in systems/services, Active Directory, etc. of the pre-defined scope.
-I try to find as many vulnerabilities and misconfigurations as possible within the agreed time and exploit them in a controlled manner.
-During the pentest I will always act responsibly and will be in regular contact with you to coordinate sensitive steps or to inform you about critical findings.
+After the official kick-off, we begin to execute the penetration test.
+For example, in an internal whitebox penetration test, we first gather information about possible vulnerabilities and misconfigurations (internal discovery) in systems/services, Active Directory, etc. of the pre-defined scope.
+We try to find as many vulnerabilities and misconfigurations as possible within the agreed time and exploit them in a controlled manner.
+Throughout the pentest, we act responsibly and are in regular dialogue with you to coordinate sensitive steps or inform you of critical findings.

 Umsetzung v2